KiaHadizade/Streaming_Service/README.md

 First Run: `npm install`, Or The Shorthand: `npm i` Then Run: `npm start`, Or For Automatic Restart During Development With nodemon, Run: `npm run dev`

-Considering my Nodejs version iS 18.
-So i had to install mssql@10.
-Check your compatible Node version with mssql.